gkorgood/DropShelf/README.md

 first repository

-Just getting the hang of Github
+Just getting the hang of Github.
 This stuff is confusing.